brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Negative disaggregation has two advantages relative to positive disaggregation:

  1. It is simpler in the sense that it greatly reduces the amount of routes that have to be advertised to recover from a failure.
-Instead of N-1 routers having to advertise a positive disaggregate route, only 1 router has to advertise a negative disaggregate route.
+Instead of N-1 nodes having to advertise a positive disaggregate route, only 1 node has to advertise a negative disaggregate route.

  2. For this exact same reason, negative disaggregation avoids the transitory incast problem that we described above.